proplot-dev/proplot/docs/quickstart5.rst

 the last one is a `~proplot.colortools.PerceptuallyUniformColormap`.
 They are all roughly linear across the hue and luminance channels, but not the chroma channel (top row).
-“Fire” is linear in the HSL scaling of the chroma channel (center left), while other ProPlot colormaps are linear in the HPL scaling of the chroma channel (center right).
-All of these colormaps vary eratically in the red, blue and green channels (bottom row), as is the case for most nice-looking colormaps.
+“Fire” is linear in the HSL scaling of the chroma channel (bottom left), while other ProPlot colormaps are linear in the HPL scaling of the chroma channel (bottom right).

 .. code:: ipython3

     import proplot as plot
-    f = plot.show_channels('fire', 'magma', 'rocket', minhue=-180)
+    f = plot.show_channels('magma', 'rocket', 'fire', minhue=-180, rgb=False)